Terrence Earl Maltbia

 J. V. Marsick and T. E. Maltbia (2009).
 “The Transformative Potential of Action Learning Conversations: Developing Critically Reflective Practice Skills. “ In J. Mezirow & E. W. Taylor’s (Eds.), Transformative Learning in Practice.
 San Francisco, CA: Jossey-Bass, pp. 160-171.

-Dr. Terrence (Terry) E. Maltbia, Principle, Organizational Effectiveness Consulting and Training (Ofx), with nearly 30 years of diverse experience as an executive, external and internal consultant and sales professional.
+Dr. Terrence (Terry) E. Maltbia, Principle, Organizational Effectiveness Consulting and Training (Ofx), with 30 years of diverse experience as an executive, external and internal consultant and sales professional.
 He works with clients to implement research-based best practices focused on leveraging human capital assets in pursuit of achieving extraordinary results.

 Prior to forming Ofx, Terry held several management positions with Westvaco Corporation (now MeadWestvaco) including OD Center of Excellence Leader; Director, Training & Leadership Development; Group Manager, Marketing Personnel Development; Manager, College Relations and Corporate Employment and Field Sales Manager.
 He began his career in field sales with Westvaco Corporation directly out of college.
 Terry has also held senior consultants positions with both the Alexander Group and Rath & Strong (process improvement).